vidishsirdesai/projects/README.md

 # Column Profile
 ### Basic connection features
 - `duration`: Represents the length of time a specific network connection was active for.
-- `protocoltype`: Represents the specific commumication protocol used in each connection.
+- `protocoltype`: Represents the type of commumication protocol used in each connection.
-- `service`: Represents the destination network service used in a connection.
+- `service`: Represents the type of destination network service (DNS) used in a connection.
 - `flag`: Represents the status of a connection as either "Normal" or "Error".
 - `srcbytes`: Represents the number of data bytes transferred from the source to the destination in a single connection.
 - `dstbytes`: Represents the number of data bytes transferred from the destination to the source in a single connection.
 - `land`: Indicates whether the source and destination IP addresses and port numbers are equal (1 if equal, 0 otherwise).
 - `wrongfragment`: Represents the total number of wrong fragments received in a connection.
+Wrong fragments in occur due to issues with packet transmission and reception.
-- `urgent`: Represents the number of urgent packets in this connection.
+- `urgent`: Represents the number of urgent packets in a connection.
 Urgent packets are packets with the urgent bit activated.

 ### Content related features
 - `hot`: Represents the number of "hot" indicators in the content, such as entering a system directory, creating programs, and executing programs.
+The number indicates the number of features that are indicative of an anomaly or an attack.
 - `numfailedlogins`: Represents the count of failed login attempts.
 - `loggedin`: Indicates whether a successful login occurred in a connection (1 if successfully logged in, 0 otherwise).
 - `numcompromised`: Represents the number of "compromised" conditions in a connection.
 - `rootshell`: Indicates whether root shell access was obtained in a connection (1 if yes, 0 otherwise).
-- `suattempted`: Indicates whether the "su root" command was attempted or used in a connection (1 if yes, 0 otherwise).
+- `suattempted`: Indicates whether the "`su root`" command was attempted or used in a connection (1 if yes, 0 otherwise).
 - `numroot`: Represents the count of root operations performed in a connection.
 - `numfilecreations`: Represents the count of file creation operations in a connection.
 - `numshell`: Represents the count of shell prompts in a connection.